22tcp/cd0428-landing-page/TECHTREE.md

   ## Event handling

-      The EventTarget page says that EventTarget:
+      The EventTarget page says that EventTarget

       is an interface implemented by objects that can receive events and may have listeners for them.